 To nominate as a candidate for a local government election, the candidate must make a valid nomination application.
 This consists of:

 - a completed nomination form - For elections being run by the WAEC, it is recommended that candidates use Nomination Builder to complete their nomination form and construct their candidate profile.

-- a candidate profile (150 words maximum)
+- a candidate profile (800 characters including spaces)